Heard about the talking of starlight cameras? Sounds rather high-tech and seems to be a big leap forward in the night vision, doesn’t it?

 Here are video samples from the starlight camera Reolink Argus 2 for your reference.

-Day time video sample at 1080p HD resolution:
+Day time video sample in 1080p HD resolution:

 Starlight night time video in black and white: